turingschool/mod-0-curriculum/session4/index.md

 ## Housekeeping and Goals

-### Keep Improving
+### Wins

-- Git and Github are hard - keep practicing!
-- If you don't finish something in a breakout room, reach out to your cohort-mates outside of class.
-- Ask questions in Slack channel if you get stuck
+- Awesome job asking questions in the Slack channel!

 ### Follow-Ups

 - Leaving feedback directly on homework gists.
-You should have HW 2 feedback.
+You should have HW 1 and 2 feedback.
+Feedback is for your own benefit... it would be wise to understand it and update your hw.
-- Prework is due 9/16 (next Wednesday).
+- Prework is due October 28 for people starting Mod 1 in 2011 (or waitlist).
 Get on it!

 ### Other Notes